HaarigerHarald/geant4_pybind/README.md

 ## Design

-There is a small [overview](DESIGN.md), outlining the design choices made.
+There is a small [overview](https://github.com/HaarigerHarald/geant4_pybind/blob/main/DESIGN.md), outlining the design choices made.
 It should be helpful to anyone seeking to extend the bindings.

-## Bugs?

-Yes!
-Please create an issue if you encounter one.

 ## License